Chaotic Trading Card Game

 Chaotic is an out-of-print Danish collectible card game brought to the United States by Chaotic USA and 4Kids Entertainment, and distributed by TC Digital Games.
 It was released along with the open beta version of the online game on October 24, 2007.
 The card game is also featured in the animated series of the same name.
 As of 2014, the website is currently closed and the cards are no longer in production.

+The rights have since defaulted to Bryan C. Gannon, who's leading an effort to revive the game for modern audiences by licensing the franchise to Epic Story Media.

 History

 The Chaotic Trading Card Game is based on an earlier game called Chaotic: Now or Never! which in turn is based on another game called Grolls & Gorks.
 Each of these have characters from Dracco Heads, an earlier collectible product.
 Chaotic USA worked with Martin Rauff and Dracco to create a completely new version, of the earlier trading card game.

 Gameplay

 Both players begin with an equal number of creatures on the board - the most common configurations are 1, 3, 6, or 10 creatures for each player.
 The objective of the game is to eliminate all the creatures of the opposing player.
 There are five types of cards in the game, each with unique abilities.
 These types are Creature, Attack, Location, Battlegear, and Mugic.